JuliaHealth/BioMedQuery.jl/README.md

 #Clinical Trials

-Submit and save queries to clinicaltrials.gov
+Submit and save queries to  https://clinicaltrials.gov/

 #### Importing
 `using NLM.CT`